 As I pointed out earlier in this chapter, since the later 1990s, queer theory scholars have argued for an intersectional analysis that would speak to how sexuality is constituted by and, in turn, participates in the constitution of different social hierarchies (Muñoz, 1999; Hames-García, 2001; Ferguson, 2005).
 They warn that without attending to how subjects are constructed at the intersection of multiple forms of oppression, queer theory faces to lose its emancipatory potential (Hames-García, 2001; Haritaworn, 2007).
 One of the central aims of the 2005 special issue of Social Text "What's Queer about Queer Studies Now?" edited by David Eng, Judith Halberstam, and Jose Esteban Muñoz is therefore to re-assess "the utility of queer as an engaged mode of critical inquiry" through emphasis on the critical potential of an intersectional approach (Eng, Halberstam and Muñoz, 2005, p.
-2-3).
+2-3).43

 Eng, Halberstam and Muñoz (2005) try to move beyond the mere employment of queer as a new sexual identity category, on the one hand, and to challenge the decontextualized anti-normality that marginalizes particular experiences of multiply underprivileged queer subjects, on the other.
 Therefore, they argue for identifying and putting social issues related to immigration, citizenship, national belonging, welfare, human rights, and neoliberal capitalism on the queer studies research agenda.
-This act of distancing from decontextualized and highly abstract queer theory is already signaled in the title that introduces the term of queer scholarship in its plural form (studies), inviting associations with so-called "area-studies," some of which, such as lesbian and gay studies and women's/gender studies, generated powerful social critiques.
+This act of distancing from decontextualized and highly abstract queer theory is already signaled in the title that introduces the term of queer scholarship in its plural form (studies), inviting associations with so-called "area-studies," some of which, such as lesbian and gay studies and women's/gender studies, generated powerful social critiques.44

 Even though the editors of "What's Queer about Queer Studies Now?" invoke the potential of queer studies for a broader social critique that will engage with the various social hierarchies such as race, class, gender, citizenship and their intersections with sexuality, they fiercely defend the "subjectless" critique in queer scholarship largely grounded in Butler's theoretical project.
 The major advantage of the "subjectless" critique in queer studies in their view is "disallow[ing] any positing of a proper subject of or object for the field by insisting that queer has no fixed political referent" (p.
 3; emphasis in the original).
-The "theoretical project" of queer studies, continue the authors, "demands that queer epistemologies [...] rethink the relationship between intersectionality and normalization from multiple points of view" (p.
-4, emphasis added).
+The "theoretical project" of queer studies, continue the authors, "demands that queer epistemologies [...]

-&lt;sup>43 The editors of Social Text special issue "What's Queer about Queer Studies Now?"
+43 The editors of Social Text special issue "What's Queer about Queer Studies Now?"
 (2005) David Eng, Judith Halberstam, and Jose Esteban Muñoz, are one of the most prominent figures of queer studies today.

-&lt;sup>44 For more details about the political effects of minority studies in the US see Alcoff, L. M., Hames-García, M., Mohanty, S. P., and Moya, P. M. (Eds.).
+44 For more details about the political effects of minority studies in the US see Alcoff, L. M., Hames-García, M., Mohanty, S. P., and Moya, P. M. (Eds.)
 (2006).
-Identity politics reconsidered.